 While that is a commendable and challenging thought, a little preparation will make it a pleasant one too.
-So, I’ve listed things that you need to take care before heading for a trek to the Himalayas.
+So, I’ve listed things that you need to take care of before heading for Trek In The Himalayas.

 So, without further ado, let’s jump into the details.

 Of course folks, this is a no-brainer.
 But how much water is too much water?
 The idea is to start with enough water at the start of every day and at the end of it, you can refill from the fresh streams or the place of camping, so ideally 4-5 Ltrs of water should be sufficient.
 It adds weight but dehydration can be deadly while trekking.
 Our bodies constantly perspire even though we don’t see visible sweat.
 Additionally, You may want to add Glucon D or energy powder to recuperate the lost minerals.
 Though it is a widespread myth that water from streams in the Himalayas is really pure, it isn’t completely correct.
 So you should choose specific places that can potentially have fresh running water.

 So, running water is better than stagnant water as running water isn’t an ideal place for bacteria, viruses to grow.
 Natural springs if you can find one, are better.
 If you don’t find anything at all, it is advisable to carry a few chlorine tablets to treat the water before drinking.
 These tablets can spoil the taste, so add some tang to give it a flavor.

 The first line of defense from the biting cold of the Himalayas.
 You should be very serious when you’re packing the bags with clothes.
 Throughout the trek, you can wear T-shirts(preferably dry-fit ones) and trekking pants.
 Would be good to avoid track pants but if push comes to shove then choose a thinner track pant.

 Thermal inner wears are a necessity.
 Don’t wear boxers and go on a trek :P. A fleece jacket and woolen gloves are a must to save yourself from the biting cold.